hm-lang/core/proposals/intro.md

     # print("$${X}, $${Y}, $${math.atan(X, Y)}")

 # function that takes a function as an argument and returns a function
+# TODO: input function must be scoped to survive however long `wow` can be called;
+# how do we want to do closure??
 wow(Input.fn(): string): fn(): int
     return fn(): int
         return Input.fn().size()